 A group of persons who are protected against discrimination based on their membership in the group.
-Protected classes at Columbus State include sex, race, color, religion, national origin, ancestry, age, disability, genetic information (GINA), military status, sexual orientation and gender identity and expression.
+Protected classes at Columbus State include sex, race, color, religion, national origin, ancestry, age, disability, genetic information (GINA), military status, sexual orientation, pregnancy and gender identity and expression.

 A legal order issued by a court, enforceable by law enforcement, to protect someone from further harm or harassment.
 They can have different names, including restraining orders, civil protection orders (CPOs) or civil stalking protection orders (CSPOs).

 When the imposition of unwanted sexual attention is based on a differential in power or authority and is accompanied by an explicit or implicit promise of employment or academic preferential treatment or, in the alternative, the threat of negative employment or academic consequences.
 It literally means “this for that.”